SgtPooki/filecoin-upload-action/README.md

 ## Usage

 The action uses a secure two-workflow pattern by default.
-This works for **all PRs** (including forks) and keeps your secrets safe.
+This currently works for **same-repo PRs only** (fork PR support temporarily disabled).

 Split your CI into untrusted build + trusted upload workflows.

 **Security Note**: The `workflow_run` trigger always executes the workflow file from your main branch, not from the PR.
 Even if a PR modifies the upload workflow to change hardcoded limits, those changes won't apply until the PR is merged.

+## Current Limitations & Future Plans

+**⚠️ Fork PR Support Temporarily Disabled**

+- **Current**: Only same-repo PRs and direct pushes to main are supported
+- **PR Commenting**: Still works, but shows different message for fork PRs
+- **Reason**: Limit non-maintainer PR actors from draining funds from unaware repo owners.

+**🔄 Planned Restorations:**
+- Fork PR support will be re-enabled in a future version

 **See [examples/two-workflow-pattern/](./examples/two-workflow-pattern/)** for complete, ready-to-use workflow files.